 - Visa Everywhere Initiative: Visa Everywhere is an annual grant contest for startups and fintech companies.
-The finals for this year’s contest are set to compete in Qatar this November.
-But applications should reopen again in 2023.

 - U.S. Chamber of Commerce Dream Big Awards: The U.S. Chamber of Commerce is a nationwide organization empowering local chambers and business groups throughout the country.
 This grant program is open to U.S. small businesses, and local chambers of commerce are encouraged to connect with local members to help them apply.

 |Small Business Administration (SBA)

 |Main source of federal grant money.
 Offers various programs for starting or running businesses, including exporting support and technical assistance.

 |Offers grants of up to $4,000 to member businesses.

 |Provides grants to underserved businesses across the U.S.

 |Online portal for finding federal government grant opportunities.

 |Supports businesses benefiting rural communities, including agriculture operations.